tanglrHello/nlpnju/README.md

 	$cd nlpnju
 	$./setup

 Now you need to download the model files for pyltp (ltp-data-v3.3.1.zip) manually from this [url](https://pan.baidu.com/share/link?shareid=1988562907&uk=2738088569#list/path=%2Fltp-models%2F3.3.1).
-Then unzip the .zip file, and move it into $JAMR_HOME/tools/.
+Then unzip the .zip file, and move the unzipped folder ltp_data into $JAMR_HOME/tools/.

 Continue executing the following commands: